radbogdan/vending-machine/README.md

 Created test uses TESTCONTAINERS which supports JUnit tests, providing lightweight, throwaway instances of common databases, or anything else that can run in a Docker container.

-Run the following command to make sure that you don't have a running mongo on docker machine.

-$ docker-compose down

-in the project root directory.

 $ gradle clean build